-The number $e^k$ (or $p^k$ when the residue characteristic is $p>0$) is conventionally called the \emph{inner radius} of the annulus $\Spa K\{x,t^kx^{-1}\}$ (cf. e.g. \ref{ADIC-eg-disc}).
+The number $e^k$ (or $p^k$ when the residue characteristic is $p>0$) is conventionally called the \emph{inner radius} of the annulus $\Spa K\{x,t^kx^{-1}\}$.
 In other words, bounds in semiring theory arise intuitively as the `logarithms' of radii of convergence in analytic geometry.\end{eg}

 \begin{eg}[Admissible blow-ups]Let $X$ be a quasi-compact adic space, $T\in\B^c(\sh O_X;\sh O_X^+)$ an admissible bound.
 Let $j:X\rightarrow X^+$ be a formal model on which $T$ is defined.
 Then $T\leq 0$ corresponds to a subscheme of $X^+$ whose pullback to $X$ is empty.
-In other words, the admissible bounds of $\B^c(\sh O_X;\sh O_X^+)$ that are defined on $X^+$ are exactly the centres for admissible blow-ups of $X^+$ (def. \ref{ADIC-def-admissible}).\end{eg}
+In other words, the admissible bounds of $\B^c(\sh O_X;\sh O_X^+)$ that are defined on $X^+$ are exactly the centres for admissible blow-ups of $X^+$ (cf. \ref{ADIC}).\end{eg}

 The following elementary properties of bounded localisation are a consequence of the universal properties.